Letractively/typhoonae.redis/README.rst

 ============

-This package contains an API proxy stub to connect TyphoonAE or the Google App Engine SDK to Redis as Datastore backend.
+This package contains an API proxy stub to connect TyphoonAE or the Google App Engine SDK to a Redis database and use it as Datastore backend.

 Redis is an advanced key-value store.
-Its dataset is not volatile, and values can be strings, lists, sets, and ordered sets.
+In contrast to approaches like memcache, its dataset is not volatile, and values can be strings, lists, sets, and ordered sets.
 All this data types can be manipulated with atomic operations to push/pop elements, add/remove elements, perform server side union, intersection, difference between sets, and so forth.
-Redis supports different kinds of sorting abilities.
+And Redis supports different kinds of sorting abilities.

-Since Redis supports master-slave replication with very fast non-blocking first synchronization, auto reconnection on net split, and so forth, it is very interesting as Datastore backend for TyphoonAE.
+Since Redis provides master-slave replication with very fast non-blocking first synchronization and auto reconnection on net split, it is very interesting as Datastore backend for TyphoonAE.
 This package contains the API proxy stub to seamlessly connect TyphoonAE or the Google App Engine SDK to a Redis database server.

 See http://code.google.com/p/redis for further information on Redis.